Workshopshed/AutoStep.VsCode/README.md

 To build and run this extension locally, you will need:

- - The dotnet core 3.1 SDK installed,
+ - The dotnet core 3.1 SDK installed.
+ - node, version 12+
+ - powershell (powershell core on linux or mac is fine)

+To debug, open VS Code and run